Ivo-Balbaert/The_Way_to_Jai/book/2_Setting_up_a_Jai_Development_Environment.md

 ## 2.1 Opening up the Jai compiler toolkit

-Until this moment Jai is still closed beta (??).
+Until this moment Jai is still closed beta (Jan 2023).
 The group members can download the compiler as a zip file (size +- 220 Mb).
 Unzipping this file shows the following contents: